Is Honey Good For You? 9 Benefits Of Honey You May Not Know Yet

 2.)
 It helps in weight management

-There are even claims that adding honey to warm water and a few drops of lime or lemon increases metabolism.
+There are even claims that adding some sweet honey to warm water and a few drops of lime or lemon increases metabolism.
 It enables the body to burn more fat.
 Hence, weight gain is controlled.

 Tip: Eating a small dollop of this golden syrup before going to bed aids in metabolism even when you are not actively doing something.